raihanmasyalhaidar/Shopping-Trends-Analysis/README.md

 * The modeling algorithms used are: Random Forest, Logistic Regression, SVM (Support Vector Machine), KNN (K-Nearest Neighbors)

 #### 5. Recommendations
-* Provide actionable suggestions based on the analysis, such as:
-- Optimizing inventory based on seasonal demand.
-- Offering targeted promotions to customer segments.
-- Improving shipping and payment options to align with customer preferences.
+* Provide actionable suggestions based on the analysis, such as: optimizing inventory based on seasonal demand, offering targeted promotions to customer segments, and improving shipping and payment options to align with customer preferences

 #### 6. Tools Used
 * Programming Language : Python (Jupyter Notebook)